Know before you go

-A fascinating 'new' landscape created from the diggings of nearby clay quarries.
-Birds, butterflies and wildflowers jostle for room amongst its meadowland and steep-sided slopes.
-The Wray Valley Trail traffic-free path runs through the reserve making this a great place to visit by bike, horse or on foot.
+The Stover Trail traffic-free path runs through the reserve making this a great place to visit by bike, on horseback or on foot.

 Wildlife to look out for includes: green-winged orchids, marbled white and dingy skipper butterflies, meadow pipits and skylarks.
-Walk to the top of the nature reserve's hill for wonderful views to Dartmoor, the sea and Bovey Tracey.
+Walk to the top of the nature reserve's hill for wonderful views of Dartmoor, the Teign estuary and the Bovey Basin.

 This nature reserve was formed from nearby clay quarries.
-Teigngrace is surrounded by the signs of this industry.
+Teigngrace is surrounded by the dramatic results of this industry.